 Changing a Load Port

+Where a customer wishes to change its Load Port from another Port Terminal to the Newcastle Port Terminal, the following provisions will apply:

-If the customer has received an Assigned Load Date under Part C clause 17, the customer must inform GrainCorp no later than twenty-one (21) days from the Assigned Load Date of the customer’s desire to change the Load Port.
-If a customer wishes to submit a request to change a Load Port, and to secure a new Assigned Load Date (refer to Part C clauses 3 through 9) the request can only be processed by updating the relevant CNA by updating the original CNA using the GrainCorp Workflow Online Platform.
+If the customer has received an Assigned Load Date under clause 13, the customer must inform GrainCorp no later than twenty-one (21) days from the Assigned Load Date of the customer’s desire to change the Load Port.
+If a customer wishes to submit a request to change the Load Port, and to secure a new Assigned Load Date (refer to clauses 1.1 through 5) the request can only be processed by updating the relevant CNA by updating the original CNA using the GrainCorp Workflow Online Platform.

-Any notification of a change in Load Port must be submitted to GrainCorp during business hours (8:00 am to 4:00 pm AEST).
-Any notification received outside business hours (as specified elsewhere in this Protocol) will be deemed to have been received at the commencement of the next business day.
+GrainCorp can approve the request at its sole discretion which may be subject to any other agreements or conditions agreed with the customer pertaining to Newcastle.
+The request will be deemed final and cannot be reversed by the requesting customer.

-Any grain accumulated by a customer that is stored in a Port Terminal for a cargo for which the Load Port has been changed, will accrue storage charges in addition to the standard storage charges detailed in Annexure A of either the Bulk Wheat Port Terminal Services Agreement, Bulk Grain Port Terminal Services Agreement (Non wheat) or the Long Term Port Terminal Services Agreement.
+Any grain accumulated by a customer that is stored at the Newcastle Port Terminal for a cargo for which the Load Port has been changed, will accrue storage charges in addition to the standard storage charges detailed in the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminal.

-Charges mentioned under Part C clause 21.3 will apply from the 6th day after the Assigned Load Date, until the grain is either loaded to a vessel, or removed from the Port Terminal.
+Charges mentioned under clause 17.2 will apply from the 6th day after the Assigned Load Date, until the grain is either loaded to a vessel, or removed from the Port Terminal.
 Any additional fees accrued are payable prior to the elevation of the grain to a vessel or to other transport.

-If a change in Load Port creates operational efficiencies for GrainCorp, GrainCorp in its sole right and discretion may elect to waive some (or all) of Part C clauses 21.1 and 21.2 and assign a new Load Date for the new Load Port with the agreement of the customer.

 Vessel Loading Order

-Where a customer’s vessel is delayed due to late arrival or is cancelled (Part C clause 37.5), where a customer notifies GrainCorp of a requirement to change a Load Port (Part C clause 21), where a customer’s vessel fails regulatory or related surveys (Part C clause 37), or where a customer has failed to accumulate sufficient grain at a Port Elevator to complete loading (Part C clause 27), GrainCorp shall have the right to change the Assigned Load Date or ETA (Part C clause 17) of a vessel or to change the order in which vessels are loaded from the order shown on the shipping stem.
-GrainCorp will only make changes to the vessel loading order to:
+Where a customer’s vessel is delayed due to late arrival or is cancelled (clause 33.534), where a customer notifies GrainCorp of a requirement to change a Load Port (clause 17), where a customer’s vessel fails regulatory or related surveys (clause 3334), or where a customer has failed to accumulate sufficient grain at a Port Elevator to complete loading (clause 23) or to ensure operational efficiencies at the Port Terminal from the order of the loaded vessels, GrainCorp shall have the right to change the Assigned Load Date or ETA (clause 13) of a vessel or to change the order in which vessels are loaded from the order shown on the shipping stem.

-Ensure efficient provision of Port Terminal services to all customers.

-Avoid situations arising where a customer or customers with a vessel or vessels scheduled to load after a vessel that is affected by occurrences noted under Part C clauses 26, 27, 29, 35, 36, 37, or 37.5 would suffer delays and / or additional costs that could be avoided by changing the order in which vessels are loaded.
+GrainCorp can change the vessel loading order at its sole discretion which may be subject to any other agreements or conditions agreed with the customer pertaining to Newcastle.

 In making a change to vessel loading order, GrainCorp shall notify all affected parties in writing, where such notice will contain details of:

 The specific changes to vessel loading order and the affected parties.